 We give equal consideration to all candidates who submit their application by the required deadline and meet all academic requirements.

-Successful applicants are likely to have scored very highly in both academic and non-academic criteria.
+Successful applicants are likely to have performed very highly in both academic and non-academic criteria.
 As a result of the level of competition for a small number of places, many high quality applicants are unsuccessful.

 Due to pressure on places each year, the Admissions Committee will only consider two consecutive applications from candidates.
 Third applications will not normally be considered.